ajspurr/medical_cost_prediction/README.md

 - I went through each numerical variable, plotted its relationship with the target, subgrouped by multiple categories, etc., all to find linear relationships, transform non-linear relationships, and take into account parts of the  data where no relationship is present.
 - Through this process, I created new features: [bmi>=30], [bmi\*smoker], [smoker\*obese], and [age^2], and removed their original features: bmi and age.
 I ended up removing [bmi>=30] as well, since it was used to create [smoker\*obese].

-Original model performance:
+**Original model performance:**
 <p align="center"><img src="/output/models/sm_lr_results_0_original.png" width="600"/></p>

-Scale-Location plot (residuals vs. predicted target values) on the left is to visualize heteroscedasticity.
+The Scale-Location plot (residuals vs. predicted target values) on the left is to visualize heteroscedasticity.
 'BP' and 'White' represent tests for heteroscedasticity.
 Values < 0.05 indicate presence of heteroscedasticity.
 The plot on the right is to visualize model performance.
 Data points near the diagonal line represent perfect predictions.

-Model performance after adding the final new feature:
+**Model performance after adding the final new feature(age^2):**
 <p align="center"><img src="/output/models/sm_lr_results_4_age_sq_feature.png" width="700"/></p>

-Summary of model performance after adding each new feature:
+**Summary of model performance after adding each new feature:**
 <p align="center"><img src="/output/models/performance_new_feat.png" width="600"/></p>

 ### Assumption #3: Multivariate normality (residuals of the model are normally distributed)